Are your items in stock? When can I expect the items to be shipped out after I've placed my order?

 Do you ship internationally?

-Yes, we ship worldwide using First Class International, Priority International, and Priority Express International.
+Yes, we ship worldwide using First Class International, Priority International, and Priority Express International, and DHL.
 First Class generally takes 7-21 business days (no guarantees), Priority International takes 6-10 business days with a tracking number and Priority Express International that takes 3~5 business days with a tracking number.
-All deliver times are estimated and varies by country.
+DHL shipping time usually ranges from 3-7 days and is insured.
+All delivery times are estimated and varies by country.

 Are my packages tracked?